carlwharris/carlwharris.github.io/_pages/portfolio.md

 </td>
 </table>

-Final project for Abstract Algebra (Dartmouth College, Fall 2020) which provides an overview of elliptic curve cryptography (ECC) and implement a simple elliptic curve cryptosystem in MATLAB.
-The <a href="https://github.com/carlwharris/elliptic-curve-cryptosystems/blob/main/ECC%20Project%20Paper.pdf">paper</a> describing the project is divided into four sections:

-1. **Introduction and Historical Background**: overview of public key cryptography and the advent of elliptic curve cryptography
-2. **Background on Elliptic Curves**: introduction to elliptic curves over finite fields
+Final project for Abstract Algebra (Dartmouth College, Fall 2020) in which I implemented a simple elliptic curve cryptosystem in MATLAB.
+The corresponding <a href="https://github.com/carlwharris/elliptic-curve-cryptosystems/blob/main/ECC%20Project%20Paper.pdf">paper</a> includes details about: the invention of public key and elliptic curve cryptography, elliptic curves over finite fields, subgroup generation, and how cryptographic systems are constructed from elliptic curves and used to encrypt and decrypt messages.
-3. **Elliptic Curve Subgroups**: generation of elliptic curve subgroups and the properties relevant to my ECC implementation example
-4. **Elliptic Curve Cryptosystems: theory and MATLAB Implementation**: overview of how cryptographic systems are constructed from elliptic curves and used to encrypt and decrypt messages, along with a MATLAB implementation of this process